rohan-v8rma/Java-Juggernaut/README.md

 When an overridden method is called through a superclass reference, Java determines which version(superclass/subclasses) of that method is to be executed based upon the type of the object being referred to (not the type of the reference variable) at the time the call occurs.

-> **_NOTE_**: It is not possible to use Dynamic Method Dispatch without the superclass having a definition of the method.
+> ***Note***: It is not possible to use Dynamic Method Dispatch without the superclass having a definition of the method.

 Thus, this determination is made at run-time.